 Members of the Tertön Sogyal Foundations Board

-Pedro Beroy has been a Rigpa student for the last fifteen years.
-He is currently a Managing Director of Credit Suisse in the Investment Banking Division, based in New York.
-He heads the Bank's global fixed income activities in Life Finance.
-Prior to his current role, he was responsible for the Latin America Structuring and Coverage Group.
+Pedro Beroy has been a Rigpa student for the last seventeen years.
+He is currently a partner of AP Structured Finance.
+Prior to his current role, Pedro spent sixteen years at Credit Suisse in the Investment Banking Division with diverse responsibilities in trading, structuring and sales.
+He was a Managing Director based in New York and a member of the Fixed Income Operating Committee.
+Pedro headed Credit Suisse's global fixed income activities in the Longevity Markets Group.
+Prior to that role, Pedro was responsible for the Latin America Structuring and Coverage Group.
 Pedro holds a Master in Business Administration from the Amos Tuck School at Dartmouth College and a degree in Civil Engineering from the Universidad Politecnica de Catalunya in Barcelona.
-He serves on the board of EMPower, an NGO involved with Emerging Markets communities and is a member of the Innovative Financing Advisory Group for the Bill & Melinda Gates Foundation.
+He is the president of the Tertön Sogyal Foundation a member of the Rigpa International Investment Board and a member of the Rigpa Endowment Investment Committee.